 Find hearty American fare at this long-standing restaurant set amidst koi ponds and cabins-turned-specialty shops.
 Welcoming to families with food the kids will actually eat!

-Find home-style Italian cooking on the slopes of Camelback Resort at this restaurant specializing in communal, family-style feasts.
+Find home-style Italian cooking on the slopes of Camelback Resort at this restaurant featuring Prime Dry-Aged Chops and Classic Italian Pastas.

 From mega waterpark resorts to cozy mountainside inns, diverse Pocono Mountains lodging options have something for every type of family.
 Choose the location and attractions you like best and get ready for a one-of-a-kind stay beloved by parents and kids alike.